confluentinc/cp-demo/docs/index.rst

    .. figure:: images/activity-monitor-consumer.png
       :alt: image

 #.
 Consumption metrics are available on a `per-consumer basis <https://docs.confluent.io/current/control-center/consumers.html#view-consumption-details-for-a-consumer-group>`__.
 These consumption charts are only populated if `Confluent Monitoring Interceptors <https://docs.confluent.io/current/control-center/installation/clients.html>`__ are configured, as they are in this demo.
 You can view ``% messages consumed`` and ``end-to-end latency``.
-View consumption metrics for the persistent KSQL "Create Stream As Select" query ``CSAS_WIKIPEDIABOT``, which is displayed as ``_confluent-ksql-default_query_CSAS_WIKIPEDIABOT_0`` in the consumer group list.
+View consumption metrics for the persistent ksqlDB "Create Stream As Select" query ``CSAS_WIKIPEDIABOT``, which is displayed as ``_confluent-ksql-default_query_CSAS_WIKIPEDIABOT_0`` in the consumer group list.

    .. figure:: images/ksql_query_CSAS_WIKIPEDIABOT_consumption.png
       :alt: image